 Manage Federation with Azure

-If you're doing the initial implementation of your CXone system, there are additional steps to consider.
+If you're doing the initial implementation of your CXone Mpower system, there are additional steps to consider.
 We recommend reading the following online help pages which include these considerations:

 Before you begin, make sure you have access to the Microsoft Azure ID management console.
 You will need to create an application.